 One solution that we recommend is a writ of mandamus, a fancy term for a lawsuit with the goal of compelling the government to do what it already has a duty to do.
 After filing a writ of mandamus, a federal court can order the State Department to adjudicate a waiver under the travel ban.
 A writ of mandamus does not guarantee the grant of a waiver from the travel ban.

 Petitions for writ of mandamus have proved to be successful in many cases, by compelling the State Department to make its decisions on waivers, or face discovery, prolonged litigation, and the scrutiny of the courts and the media.
 Further, the petitions can be brought on behalf of individual families, or a joinder action with multiple families who are similarly-situated.

 For further information on a writ of mandamus and how to initiate the process, drop us a line at firstname.lastname@example.org or 714-661-3446 (Same # for Telegram).

 Do you have experience with mandamus lawsuits for Iranian nationals?

 Yes.
 The first case we filed on behalf of Iranian American families and couples was Darchini v.
-Pompeo.
-We are currently preparing to file a second case representing Iranian American families and couples that will be filed in September 2019.
+Pompeo, the second was Najafi v.
+Pompeo, and we are preparing to file a third case representing Iranian American families and couples that will be filed on October 15, 2019.